-- Every April, all companies in APi will focus on IDPs and how they benefit our team members and our business. - We believe that everyone is a leader and that our purpose is to build great leaders. - APi cannot reach its vision of being the #1 people first public company if we don't invest in the growth and development of our people. - We know from our annual engagement survey and from team member groups like our Network of Women that IDP's are important to you also. - We know that growth opportunities won't look the same for everyone.
+- Every April, we'll be focusing across all of APi on IDP's and how they benefit our employees and our business. - We believe that everyone is a leader and that our purpose is to build great leaders. - APi cannot reach its vision of being the #1 people first public company if we don't invest in the growth and development of our people. - We know from our annual engagement survey and from employee groups like our Network of Women that IDP's are important to you also. - We know that growth opportunities won't look the same for everyone.
 You may want to continue to learn and be your best self in your role.
 Or you may want new experiences in lateral or advancement opportunities. - I'm here to support you, whatever your growth objectives look like!
-If you'd like to get a plan going, connect with me to schedule a meeting. - The IDP form, steps you'll take prior to our meeting, and a lot of good supporting resources are located on the IDP Sharepoint page & IDP public site.
+If you'd like to get a plan going, connect with me to schedule a meeting. - The IDP form, steps you'll take prior to our meeting, and a lot of good supporting resources are located on the IDP Sharepoint page.